kyleiwaniec/ucb205/exercise_2/README.md

 ```

-Use scp to view the generated plot.png bar graph:
+You can use scp to view the generated plot.png bar graph:
 `scp -i your_key.pem root@xx.xxx.xx.xx:/data/ucb205/exercise_2/plot.png /path/to/local/dir`